 Converts TDB to TT or TDT

 Computes the position and velocity vectors of a terrestrial observer with respect to the center of the Earth.

-Computes the topocentric place of a solar system body.
+Computes the topocentric place of a planet, given the location of the observer.

 To transform a star's catalog quantities for a change of epoch and/or equator and equinox.

-Converts a vector in equatorial rectangular coordinates to equatorial spherical coordinates.
+Converts an vector in equatorial rectangular coordinates to equatorial spherical coordinates.